-This document is the starting point for a thorough review intended to transform the way in which secondary education meets the needs of all learners in Dudley.
-The title Learning for the Future is intended to reflect the fact that there is a substantial amount of learning taking place outside of schools through on-line resources, in libraries and in provision for excluded youngsters, pupils on extended leave or receiving education other than at school (EOTAS).
-The intention is to agree an educational vision for secondary education in Dudley by September 2005.
+The title, Investing in the Future, is intended to be broad and reflect the fact that there is a substantial amount of learning taking place both within and outside of schools through on-line resources, in libraries and in provision for excluded youngsters, pupils on extended leave or receiving education other than at school (EOTAS).
+The intention is to agree an educational vision for secondary education in Dudley by the Autumn 2006.

 Guidance was issued by the DfES and Partnerships for Schools (PfS) in November 2004, to Local Authorities with projects in wave 2 of Building Schools for the Future (BSF).
 Whilst guidance for further waves may change, the approach to developing an education vision is an excellent starting point in ensuring the policy aspirations of the DfES are addressed.
-This consultation draws heavily on the DfES / PfS guidance.
+This consultation draws heavily on the DfES/PfS guidance.

-Education vision, particularly of the quality required to qualify for substantial capital investment through BSF and other DfES funding streams, will not appear from nowhere.
+Education vision, particularly of the quality and area wide consensus required to qualify for substantial capital investment through BSF and other DfES funding streams, will not simply emerge.
+It will need to be worked on, refined, agreed and revisited as a dynamic process.
 Dudley is expected to use existing corporate and other documents as the basis for their work (e.g. school organisation plan, educational development plan, or a newly developed children's services plan).
 The intention is not to create new bureaucratic burdens.
 But the opportunity of such major investment does demand a thorough-going review of education visions to ensure that developments deliver for children, learners and the local community.

 The education vision must address the needs of current and future learners.
-Visioning must be dynamic, flexible and responsive to change.
+Visioning by its nature should be dynamic, flexible and responsive to change.
 The degree of detail will increase as the vision is realised through major procurement projects and other developments, all based on robust analysis of the need, cost, risks and required outcomes.

 As a second stage, the DfES will require Dudley to formulate a strategic business case (SBC) which clearly sets out the education vision, corporate links and the supporting elements.
-In the SBC, authorities will present a vision for secondary school education in an area, a vision that is maintained and developed in partnership with schools and dioceses and other relevant stakeholders.
+In the SBC, authorities will present a vision for secondary school education in an area, a vision that is maintained and developed in partnership with schools, e.g. Dudley, dioceses, Learning and Skills Council, Colleges and other relevant stakeholders.
 The vision will clarify purpose and direction across the whole area, for all schools teaching pupils of secondary school age, including pupil referral units.
-It should be ambitious and farsighted enough to drive projects through to the completion of the BSF programme.
+It should be ambitious and farsighted enough to drive projects through to the completion of the BSF programme and fully support the long term aspirations of the Black Country Regional Spatial Strategy.

-Having formed a vision, Dudley will translate it into objectives for all of their secondary estate, which will then inform the redevelopment proposals for individual schools.
-They will further group and phase capital investment proposals for their whole secondary estate and provide outline cost and scoping information.
+Having formed a vision, Dudley will translate it into objectives for all of the secondary estate, which will then inform the redevelopment proposals for individual schools.
+It is unlikely that all of the capital investment required can be undertaken in one phase.
+The project plan will further group and phase capital investment proposals for the whole secondary estate so that several schools would be addressed in one phase and provide outline cost and scoping information.
 The first phases of this investment will need to be developed in greater detail, with initial options appraisals and outline scoping information.
 This will then inform the third major stage of the process, the outline business case (OBC).
 The SBC thus presents a framework for capital investment across the secondary estate, which is linked to wider educational improvement programmes, with the initial phases developed in greater detail.